vrunge/dust0/README.md

 ### Introduction

-The `dust` package contains methods for detecting multiple change-points within time-series based on the optimal partitioning algorithm with pruning.
-A few models from the exponential family are considered (Gauss, Poisson, Exponential...).
+The `dust` package contains methods **for detecting multiple change-points within time-series** based on the optimal partitioning algorithm, which is a dynamic programming (DP) algorithm.
+Our algorithms optimize a penalized likelihood and the DP algorithm is encoded with pruning rules for reducing execution time.
+The novelty of the `dust` package consists in its pruning step.
+We use a **new pruning rule**, different from the two standard ones: [PELT rule (2012)](https://doi.org/10.1080/01621459.2012.737745) and [FPOP rule  (2017)](https://doi.org/10.1007/s11222-016-9636-3).

-The proposed algorithm is a pruned dynamic programming algorithm optimizing a penalized likelihood **using a new pruning rule**, different from PELT or FPOP.
-We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est.
+We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est. This method is based on considering some constrained optimization problems and its dual for discarding indices in the search for the last change-point index.

-Indeed, indices for potential last change-point are discarded by considering some constrained optimization problems.
-For each potential last change-point index, evaluating its associated dual function at a random (or deterministic) testing point enables a fast and efficient test.
+Data are modeled by a cost derived from the **exponential family** (Gauss, Poisson, Exponential...).
+We provide a polymorphic structure in Rcpp **allowing any User to easily add a new cost** of their own choice.
+The steps to follow are described in details [in this Section](#rcpp).
+The User only have to provide two Rcpp functions: the (primal) cost function and its dual, in addition with the expression for min (for primal) and max (for dual) values.

+Various tests and simulations are provided in this **readme file** and in the **simulation folder** and show that the dust dual approach is **highly efficient in all regimes** (many or few changes) with improved time efficient comparing to PELT and FPOP.
+Furthermore, unlike these 2 methods, the DUST method is capable of reducing time for multivariate cost functions (See Section [2D](#dust2D) and [multiD](#dustmD)).

-### Install the Rcpp package
+### Installing the dust Rcpp package

 **REQUIREMENTS:**
 - R >= 3.4